 Cash flow problems can be defined simply; it’s when debt payments outweigh the money coming in.

-A firm is insolvent when it becomes unable to meet its financial liabilities and, though this is not necessarily the same as having cash flow problems, there is usually a close connection between the two.
+A company is insolvent when it becomes unable to meet its financial liabilities as and when they fall due, and although this is not necessarily the same as having cash flow problems, there is usually a close connection between the two.

 Real Business Rescue specialises in dealing with creditors such as HMRC and can negotiate payment plan arrangements on your behalf or look into funding options such as invoice factoring to allow your company more breathing space.
-Factoring allows you to take a loan against business debts that are owed to you.
+Invoice factoring allows you to take a loan against business debts that are owed to you by customers.
 If outstanding invoices are causing you to operate without adequate cash flow, this could be the best short-term solution for your company.